parmes/parmes/howtojoin.rst

   5. Write a blog post (`see existing examples <https://github.com/parmes/parmes/tree/master/blog>`_).

-  6. Type *make* in the root directory of your cloned PARMES sources.
-This compiles the website and generates html code inside of the *_build/html* subdirectory.
-You can view the results using your web browers by opening *_build/html/index.html* file.
+  6. Type *make* on the command line from the inside of your cloned *parmes* directory.
+This generates html code inside of the *_build/html* subdirectory.
+You can view the results using your web browsers by opening *_build/html/index.html* file.
 Typically you will make many edits and recompile the sources several times before you are satisfied with the result.
 Once you are satisfied:

   6. Submit a `pull request <https://help.github.com/articles/about-pull-requests/>`_
      (`guide page <https://help.github.com/articles/creating-a-pull-request/>`_).